As UK employees return to their workplaces in the wake of the pandemic, they may need a refresher on the rules. We've got some free resources to help.

 - Think safety first! - Be sure to conduct a Covid-19-based risk assessment before any return to work, share the findings with the team and make this available on your website (for companies with more than 50 workers).
 Be aware that there are Health and Safety Executive spot checks to ensure companies are Covid-secure.

-- Display the official notice - This will reassure employees and any visitors that you are following the Covid-19 secure guidance.
+- Display the official notice - This will reassure employees and visitors that you are following the Covid-19 secure guidance.

 - Decide who is returning to work and who will keep working at home - If your employees can work from home, they should continue to do so until at least June 2021.
 However, sometimes this may not be possible - due to regulatory obligations that can't be met remotely or homeworking difficulties – or even desirable (with some companies deciding to switch to remote or hybrid working permanently).
-If workers have been furloughed, you'll need to think about who to un-furlough first.
+If workers have been furloughed, you'll need to think about whom to un-furlough first.
 From the beginning of August, furloughed workers may be asked to return part-time (the scheme has been extended until the end of September 2021).

 - Safeguard "clinically extremely vulnerable" workers - Anyone who is clinically extremely vulnerable or shielding (or with clinically extremely vulnerable people in their household) must continue to work from home and not return to work.
-If homeworking is not an option for clinically vulnerable people, you'll need to ensure they are offered the safest available onsite roles and they can maintain social distancing.
+If homeworking is not an option for clinically vulnerable people, you'll need to ensure they are offered the safest available onsite roles, and they can maintain social distancing.

 - Remind your team what to do if they have symptoms, test positive or have contact with someone with Covid-19 - They must not come into work.
 Anyone with symptoms should get a test immediately and stay at home until they get the test result.
 They will need to isolate for 10 days if the test is positive or if a family member develops symptoms).

-- Assess the physical environment - including all common areas (such as stairways, corridors, lifts, reception, break areas, cafeterias, etc) to ensure social distancing can be maintained.
+- Assess the physical environment - including all common areas (such as stairways, corridors, lifts, reception, break areas, cafeterias, etc.) to ensure that social distancing can be maintained.
 Cordon off seating, if necessary, to ensure people sit 2 metres apart, and use floor markings, signs or paint to help with this. .
 Open the windows to let fresh air in.

 - Consider the journey to work - Is there anything you can do to reduce congestion on public transport?
 Options include staggered start and end times, extra car parking, using an 'out-of-town' satellite office, incentives to encourage people to walk, run or cycle to work, even a company minibus.